shuddha7435/Django-TO-DO-APP/README.md

 $ python manage.py migrate todo
 ```

-Open the todo/admin.py file and update it accordingly:
+At this point, we will open the todo/admin.py file and update it accordingly:

 ```
 # todo/admin.py